trinnovative/trinnovative.github.io/_posts/2016-02-19-deep-learning-frameworks-overview.md

 ### Framework Overview

-The following (alphabetical) list provides an overview over some of the most common used frameworks available for deep learning.
-Most of them support calculations on CPU via CUDA or similar.
+The following (alphabetical) list provides an overview over some of the most commonly used frameworks available for deep learning.
+Most of them support calculations on CPU via CUDA or similar technologies.
 Several of them are not limited to a specific programming language, but provide APIs or wrappers for several languages.

 #### [Caffe](http://caffe.berkeleyvision.org/)